Línea P

 In a broader sense, Línea P also refers to the successive Pyrenean fortifications built after the Spanish Civil War that would previous fortifications (1939–1940), the counter-tank defense (1950–1954) and other fortifications, such as those at Cape Higuer in Fuenterrabía, Guipúzcoa finished in 1957.

 The Línea P was definitively abandoned after the Spanish army performed its last inspection in the 1980s.

 Origin of the name

 Military historians often refer to this line of defensive fortifications along the French border as the "P Line" or the Pyrenees Line, in analogy with the French Maginot Line or the German Siegfried Line.
 However, at no time does "Línea P" appear in the official Spanish military archives.

 The Línea P was also known pejoratively as "Pérez Line" and, in Catalonia, as the "Gutiérrez Line".
 However, the origin of such denominations have not been convincingly explained so far.
-It was also known in Catalonia as the "García Line", named after General Rafael García Valiño who participated in the fighting against the Valle de Aran's invasion by the Spanish Maquis.
+It was also known in Catalonia as the "García Line", named after General Rafael García Valiño who participated in the fighting against the invasion of Val d'Aran by the Spanish Maquis.